RainbowMarks/rainbowmarks.github.io/_posts/2024-10-11-northern-lights-in-missouri.md

   - image_path: /img/posts/2024/october/NorthernLights/NorthernLights10-10-10.jpg
     image-caption: "Northern Lights over eastern Missouri, October 10th, 2024"
     image-copyright: Copyright 2024 RainbowMarks.com
+description: "See the breathtaking Northern Lights captured by our blogger with a Canon R5.
+Experience the photographic journey and enjoy the stunning timelapse!"
 ---
 [Yesterday I posted about how to take photos of the Northern Lights](/Blog/2024/10/how-to-photograph-the-northern-lights), here are the results of my own process.